0xZuk0/matrix/_posts/2020-08-28-Sneaking-The-Bad-Guys.md

 ![image](https://raw.githubusercontent.com/0xZuk0/matrix/master/assets/Badchar/Action.png)

 Bingo!
 We completed the challange.
-Please Note that we can write the exploit more effeciently.
+Please Note that we can write the exploit more efficiently.

 Thank you so much for taking your time to read this.
 Keep Hacking.